facebookresearch/hydra/website/docs/intro.md

 Hydra requires Python 3.6 or newer, and it officially supports Linux, Mac and Windows.

 ## Quick start guide
-This quick start guide will show you some of the most important features of Hydra.
+This guide will show you some of the most important features of Hydra.
-Read the tutorial [tutorial](tutorial/1_simple_cli_app.md) to gain a deeper understanding.
+Read the [tutorial](tutorial/1_simple_cli_app.md) to gain a deeper understanding.

 ### Installation
 Install the stable release with `pip install hydra-core --upgrade`.